astronomer/docs/astro/configure-idp.md

 To set up Okta as your IdP, you will create a Security Assertion Markup Language (SAML) connection to Okta.

-1. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
+1. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
 2. In the **SSO Configuration** menu, click **Configure SSO**.
 3. Configure the following values for your connection: